AP® World History: Modern| Free-Response Questions

 Long Essay Question

-For this section, you will be shown how to write a Continuity and Change Over Time Long Essay for the AP World History Exam.
+For this section, you will write a continuity and change over time (CCOT) long essay for the AP World History Exam.

-Students are asked to use one historical reasoning skill—causation; comparison; or continuity and change over time—to develop an argument in response to the prompt.
-In this post, we will look at the steps needed to answer a continuity and change over time prompt.
+You will be asked to use a historical reasoning skill — causation, comparison, or continuity and change over time — to develop an argument in response to the prompt.

-The first, and perhaps most important thing for students to remember about the historical skill of change and continuity over time for AP World History, is that it is a chronological look at history.
-Students need to be able to identify historical "change" as well as historical "continuity"—the things that stay the same.
-With the CCOT essay for AP World History students will be asked to write on either continuity or change, and students can receive the complexity point for writing about both.
+The first thing to remember about the historical skill of change and continuity over time for AP World History is that it is a chronological look at history.
+You need to be able to identify historical "change" as well as historical "continuity" — the things that stay the same.
+With the CCOT essay, you will be asked to write on either continuity or change, and you can receive the complexity point for writing about both.

 Long Essay Example Question prompt: